 The Dalmatian is easily known by its striking black-spotted pattern design.
 However, the origin of this interesting color pattern is still unknown.
-Its name however, stems from Dalmatia, which is a region located in western Croatia.
-This dog breed was recognized by the AKC back in the year 1888 and has remained popular ever since.
+Its name stems from Dalmatia, which is a region located in western Croatia.
+This dog breed was recognized by the American Kennel Club back in the year 1888 and has remained popular ever since.

 Although this dog breed makes an excellent house pet, it is a little stubborn when it comes to training.
 This animal may also be a little too intense and energetic for small children in the house.
 However, as with any dog breed, with thorough training and adequate exercise, the Dalmatian can make an excellent family companion.

 Dalmatians Used to Accompany Horse-Drawn Fire Engines to the Fires

 The Public Press of Northumberland, Pennsylvania had this article on 25 Oct 1889, Friday on Page 1:

 "In form and size, the Dalmatian dog closely resembles the English pointer.
 There is a statement prevalent among writers on canine subjects that; in the country of their original nativity they are trained and used for sporting purposes, and are staunch and useful.
 However this may be, it is certain in this country and in England, no one ever thinks of them as field-dogs.

 They show an instinctive and extraordinary attachment to horses.
 Where one of them is kept around a stable, he soon makes friends with the horses, and the attachment between them and the dog seems to be mutual.
 The dog is likely, however, to form a special friendship for one horse or a span, hovering near them in stalls while they are inside, following them through the streets when they are driven, and in one instance known to the writer, the moment the horses stopped, the dog would spring up to the whiffletrees, mount the horses, and curl down quietly on one or the other, until the driver resumed the reins.